 Because Simon exercised his power of appointment, the assets in the Shirley Trust do not pass under the Shirley Trust to the alternate, default beneficiaries: “my lineal descendants then living, per stirpes.”

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
-The lineal descendants legally are defined and appear to be ONLY Eliot, Lisa and Jill as defined in the IRREVOCABLE alleged Shirley Trust.
+Simon cannot effectively appoint assets outside of the permissible appointees under shirleys trust.
+ADD PART OF II D.2, The Beneficiaries are family trusts created on May 20, 2008 for ONLY Eliot, Lisa and Jill as defined in the IRREVOCABLE alleged Shirley Trust.
 This Class of Beneficiaries is therefore closed and unchangeable, despite what Simon is alleged to have attempted to do, as again, Theodore, Pamela, their lineal descendant, their spouses (Deborah Bernstein and David B. Simon, Esq.) have ALL been considered PREDECEASED AND NOT LIVING for all purposes of the alleged Shirley Trust and distributions made thereunder.

 The class of permissible appointees for Simon’s power (Shirley’s “lineal descendants and their spouses”) is different that the class of alternate/default beneficiaries (Shirley’s “lineal descendants then living, per stirpes”).

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 That if Simon’s alleged LIMITED POWER OF APPOINTMENT is different that Shirley’s IRREVOCABLE Class of Beneficiaries than nothing Simon allegedly exercised could alter the IRREVOCABLE Class of Shirley’s Beneficiaries that was unchangeable after her death by Simon.
 That this would be a construction flaw in Simon’s alleged 2012 Amended and Restated Trust done allegedly 48 days before his passing while he was medically unfit to even make changes being of unfit mind and body at that time as pled to this Court in the Simon and Shirley Estate cases already before this Court.
+Robert Spallina PSSO report cannot lawfully change.

 Because Simon L. Bernstein exercised his Special Power in favor of his [and also Shirley’s] grandchildren, none of Shirley’s and Simon’s children is a beneficiary under the Shirley Trust.
 Thus, it appears that neither Ted, Pam, Eliot, Lisa or Jill are to receive any portion of the assets in the Shirley Trust.

 ANSWER - Deny.
 Eliot lacks sufficient information, documentation and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
+There is no “special appointment, only a limited power of appointment for a permissible class of appointees defined in Shirley’s definintion of lineal descendants.
+Any language to the contrary is procured in fraud drafted by Robert Spallina to unlawfully benefit his client Theodore Bernstein and business associate Pam Simon and their respective lineal descentants.
 Eliot states that Simon and Shirley’s definition of grandchildren in the alleged dispositive documents is different and so the alleged Trustee, through careful wordsmithing games tries with his counsel to again mislead the Court that they are similar.
 From this statement the alleged Trustee then leap to an invalid conclusion based on faulty premises that Eliot, Lisa and Jill are not to receive any portion of the assets in Shirley’s Trust.
 That if Simon could replace Eliot, Lisa and Jill with their children as beneficiaries is challenged as well under the alleged Shirley Trust and will have to be determined by this Court, once of course the dispositive documents are analyzed for further evidence of forgery and fraud to see if they have also been tampered with.